-During a detox to remove all harmful substances from the body, and during an ongoing rehab, patients may receive a mix of medication and undergo different therapies and holistic approaches to encourage long-term recovery.
+During a detox to remove all harmful substances from the body and during an ongoing rehab, patients may receive a mix of medications and undergo different therapies and holistic approaches to encourage long-term recovery.
 A medication-assisted addiction treatment program is common for anyone battling an addiction to certain drugs.
-To learn the pros and cons of medication-assisted treatment and discover how our medication-assisted treatment program can help you get clean and sober safely, contact us online or call 833.514.0579 today.
+To learn the pros and cons of medication-assisted treatment and discover how our 833.514.0579 today.can help you get clean and sober safely, contact us online or call

 What is Medication-Assisted Treatment?

-There are pros and cons of medication-assisted treatment, and at Avedis Detox, our clinical program will be focused on your individualized care.
-In situations where medications alone are not suitable to treat your addiction, you may experience psychosocial treatments and ongoing support to help your mind, body, and spirit heal, with the goal of you enjoying a lifetime of recovery.
+Medication-assisted treatment has pros and cons, and at Avedis Detox, our clinical program will focus on your individualized care.
+In situations where medications alone are not suitable to treat your addiction, you may experience psychosocial treatments and ongoing support to help your mind, body, and spirit heal, to enjoy a lifetime of recovery.
 There are safe and effective medications currently approved by the FDA for the treatment of:

 - Opioid use disorder